ggiamarchi/vagrant-openstack-provider/README.md

    We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
 By contrast, others commands like `vagrant ssh` or `vagrant provision` is run normally but it is likely to fail.
 Default value is `false`.
-* `ssh_timeout` - Time to wait in seconds for the server to be accessible once its status is `ACTIVE`.
-Default is 180.

 ### Synced folders